Turning Fear into Success with Dr. Jay Phipps

 What's the biggest lesson you've learned while you've been on this tour with fear?

 Without a doubt, fear impacts people even more than I thought.
+I sit around, I talked to a guy the other day.

-He said that he was actually interviewing me for a podcast that they're doing at a show, and he said, you know, fear keeps me from praying out loud with my wife.
+He said that he was actually interviewing me for a podcast that they're doing at a show.

+Think about that.
 I mean, that was extremely vulnerable, but being honest, fear keeps people stuck inside.

 Talked to a young lady the other day.

-She said, her friends won't go to the store, won't go to the grocery store or Walmart or Target, wherever, because they don't want to be around people because they're afraid of people.
+She said her friends won't go to the store, won't go to the grocery store or Walmart or Target, wherever, because they don't want to be around people because they're afraid of people.

 I think fear impacts us in so many ways.